 But this is physiologically impossible, said exercise physiologist John Brewer, unless “there is a force in the opposite direction, such as pushing down on the skin.”

-Most brands of kinesio tape also suggest that wearing the tape provides support to the working muscles so that the effects of overuse are delayed.
+Most brands also suggest that wearing the tape provides support to the working muscles so that the effects of overuse are delayed.

 Systematic reviews and meta-analyses by Celik and colleagues, Ghozy et al., and Parreira et al. looked at more than 1,500 shoulders and all found Kinesio Tape was no more effective than any other treatment